Solving and learning advective multiscale Darcian dynamics with the Neural Basis Method: NBM--OL implementation and experiment configuration

-NBM--OL implementation is very structured as shown in Fig.~4.
-Below, we show a complete yet high-level description with the optional POD compression included (specific configurations are provide in \textbf{SI.11}).
-We begin by outlining the shared aspects of the learning pipeline used in the three experiments: \begin{itemize} \item Case-I: permeability-varying Darcy flow operator; \item Case-II: boundary-flux-varying Darcy flow operator; \item Case-III: boundary-flux/concentration-varying Darcy--transport operator. \end{itemize} Across all cases, NBM--OL learns a map from a parameterization (and time, when applicable) to the solution coefficients in the neural basis space, enabling rapid inference of pressure, flux/velocity, and concentration fields for new parameter instances.
+The NBM--OL implementation follows the structured workflow summarized in Fig.~\ref{fig:fig4}.
+We consider three operator-learning settings: \textbf{Case-I}, a permeability-varying steady Darcy flow operator; \textbf{Case-II}, a boundary-flux-varying Darcy flow operator; and \textbf{Case-III}, a boundary-flux/concentration-varying Darcy--transport operator.
+Across all cases, NBM--OL learns a map from the problem parameters (and time, when applicable) to solution coefficients in the neural basis space, enabling rapid inference of pressure, flux/velocity, and concentration fields.